solichatuszhrh/travel_purpose_prediction/README.md

 This study aims to predict trip purpose prediction using GPS data from a smartphone.
 Innovation in smart surveys can reduce the burden on respondents in filling out daily travel diaries of each stop and track.
 The data was collected by Statistics Netherlands (CBS), therefore, the data is not available publicly without permission.
-In order to reproduce this study, one can run the “Script.R” in RStudio.
+To reproduce this study, one can run the “r_annotated_script.R” in RStudio.
 However, all data files cannot be included in this archive.
+Information from OSM can be gathered using "python_script.py" for each province using a specific radius for the bounding box.
+Input data to run this script is also not publicly available because it contains a person's location.

 # Data Availability
 The data is available in a secure environment.
-Researchers who want to conduct the same study should contact the following person (from CBS) to get the data.
-Researchers must work in a secure environment by going to the CBS office or working as an interns.
+Researchers who want to conduct the same study should contact a methodologist (from CBS) to get the data.
+Researchers must work in a secure environment by going to the CBS office or working as interns.
 To get the data, researchers can contact methodologist from CBS:
 -	Yvonne Gootzen (y.a.p.m.gootzen@cbs.nl)
 -	Jonas Klingwort (j.klingwort@cbs.nl)